 - 1. Initiate BLS airway sequence - 2.
-Suction airway and pre-oxygenate with BVM ventilations, if possible - Check equipment, choose correct ETT size (usually 7.0 in adult, limit is size of naris) - 4.
+Suction airway and pre-oxygenate with BVM ventilations, if possible - 3.
+Check equipment, choose correct ETT size (usually 7.0 in adult, limit is size of naris) - 4.
 Position patient with head in midline, neutral position - 5.
-If trauma: cervical collar may be in place, or assistant may hold in-line stabilization in neutral position - 6.
+If trauma, cervical collar may be in place, or assistant may hold in-line stabilization in neutral position - 6.
 If no trauma, patient may be sitting upright - 7.
 Administer phenylephrine nasal drops in each nostril - 8.
-Lubricate ETT with Lidocaine jelly or other water-soluble lubricant - 9.
+Lubricate ETT with lidocaine jelly or other water-soluble lubricant - 9.
 With gentle steady pressure, advance the tube through the nose to the posterior pharynx.
 Use the largest nostril.
 Abandon procedure if significant resistance is felt - 10.
 Keeping the curve of the tube exactly in midline, continue advancing slowly - 11.
 There will be slight resistance just before entering trachea.
 Wait for an inspiratory effort before final passage through cords.
 Listen for loss of breath sounds - 12.
 Continue advancing tube until air is definitely exchanging through tube, then advance 2 cm more and inflate cuff - 13.
 Note tube depth and tape securely - 14.
 Confirm and document endotracheal location by: - a.
-ETCO2, preferably with waveform capnography - b.
+Continuous waveform capnography - b.
 Presence and symmetry of breath sounds - c.
-Rising SpO2 - d.
-Other means as needed - 15.
+Rising SpO2 - 15.
 Ventilate with BVM.
 Assess adequacy of ventilations - 16.
-During transport, continually reassess ventilation, oxygenation and tube position with continuous $ETCO_2$ and SpO_2
+During transport, continually reassess ventilation, oxygenation and tube position with continuous waveform capnography and pulse oximetry

-- Before performing BNTI, consider if patient can be safely ventilated with non-invasive means such as CPAP or BVM - Ventilate at age-appropriate rates.
-Do not hyperventilate - If the intubated patient deteriorates, think "DOPE" - Dislodgement - Obstruction - Pneumothorax - Equipment failure (no oxygen) - Reconfirm and document correct tube position, preferably with waveform capnography, after moving patient and before disconnecting from monitor in ED - Blind nasotracheal intubation is a very gentle technique.
+- Before performing BNTI, consider if patient can be safely ventilated with non-invasive means such as CPAP or BVM - Use caution in anticoagulated or bleeding disorders given risk of epistaxis. - Ventilate at age-appropriate rates.
+Do not hyperventilate - If the intubated patient deteriorates, think "DOPE" - Dislodgement - Obstruction - Pneumothorax - Equipment failure (no oxygen) - Reconfirm and document correct tube position with, preferably with waveform capnography after moving patient and before disconnecting from monitor in ED - Blind nasotracheal intubation is a very gentle technique.
 The secret to success is perfect positioning and patience.